Continuing Education & Professional Development

 The Department of Professional Counseling offers continuing education and professional development opportunities for current students, alumni, and community professionals.
 Events are facilitated by the department, as well as by their active alumni organization Counseling Alumni Connection (CAC).
 This website contains information about upcoming offerings, ongoing initiatives, and credentialing.

 If you would like to stay updated on professional development programming, please complete the short form located at the bottom right of this webpage.

-In response to the ongoing situation with COVID-19, Monmouth University is holding classes and conducting business activities remotely (online).
-In light of this, and to ensure the safety of our participants, all Professional Counseling events scheduled for spring/summer 2020 have been cancelled, postponed, or moved to a virtual platform.
-Please continue checking this website and look out for e-mails with important updates as they become available.
-If you have any questions contact Lisa Himelman at email@example.com.
+In response to the ongoing situation with COVID-19, all Professional Counseling events scheduled for the calendar year 2020 will be conducted fully online through a virtual platform.
+Please continue checking this website for the most current event information.
+For questions contact Lisa Himelman at email@example.com with any questions.
 Thank you for your understanding in this matter.

 Utilizing the Therapeutic Relationship as a Corrective Experience in Sex Offender Treatment